 One great trick for overlapping pieces in your mantel decor is featuring items that are a variety of heights.
 Place the larger pieces in the back and showcase the shorter ones in front so everything has its own space to shine.

 Don’t be afraid to put smaller knick-knacks in front of a piece of artwork — maybe a red candle in the corner in February, flowers in the spring, and a couple gourds in the fall.
-Make adjustments as you see fit.
+Make adjustments to these mantel decor ideas as you see fit.

 4. Incorporate Meaningful Photos